 W.W.
 Seymour Botanical Conservatory in Wright Park, 316 South G St, Tacoma, WA 98405.
 The historic glass conservatory, with its distinctive twelve-sided central dome, is listed on the National historic register.
 3,000 panes of glass make up the dome and wings of the conservatory.
 Exotic tropical plants and seasonal floral displays include over 250 individual plant species, 200 orchids, 300-500 blooming plants, seasonal displays, and large collections of tender Azaleas, Vireya Rhododendrons, Clivias, Cymbidium, Agapanthus, Epiphyllum Cacti, and exhibition Chrysanthemums.
 Open Wednesday-Sunday.
 Free admission.

 Point Defiance Park, 5400 N. Pearl St. Tacoma, WA 98407.
 This 760-acre park is a popular destination with a natural forest, saltwater beaches, and spectacular views.
 The Gardens at Point Defiance Park include a Japanese Garden, Dahlia Trial Garden, Fuchsia Garden, Herb Garden, Iris Garden, Northwest Native Garden, Rhododendron Garden, and Rose Garden.
-Find out what’s blooming when you plan to visit.
 The park is open dawn to dusk.
 Free admission.

 Point Defiance Zoo, 5400 N. Pearl St. Tacoma, WA 98407.
 Point Defiance Zoo is home not only to animals, but also hundreds of varieties of plants that create a stunning botanical paradise.
 The zoo is open daily, with some seasonal variations.
 There is an entrance fee; save on advance purchase tickets.